 Slim decided to enlist in the military about 3 months before his high school graduation.

-Unlike many servicemen of that era, he prospered financially during his enlistment.
+Unlike many service members of that era, he prospered financially during his enlistment.
 His skill as a gambler and a card player allowed him to earn tons of cash.

 The Army eventually stationed him in post-war Germany.
 Consumer items remained in short supply in post-war Europe.